townofchapelhill/chccs-post-update/README.md

 3 = Graduated
 4 = Imported to PowerSchool as a Historical Record
 ```
-Only records with Enroll_status or 0 or 1 are processed
+Only records with Enroll_Status or 0 or 1 are processed